 High school students are often likely to display:

 - Unhealthy shifts in relationships

 Schools are hard at work to curb this issue and continue to see a declining rate of drug use.
 Common strategies offered to educators help to target the factors influencing students to turn to drugs.
 Teachers, administrators and other individuals are taught to harness all available resources to prevent or treat the problem.
 Some of these methods include:

 - Pinpointing available resources in your school or district

 - Involving school counselors or administrators to create support plans for students

 - Knowing the common signs of substance abuse so that you can recognize it if you see it

 - Incorporating drug prevention skills into classroom teaching to equip students to make good decisions

 - Providing students with alternate coping skills so that they know they have other options for stress management

 Even with all the progress schools have made to target this issue, you may still want professional outside help to give you the resources you need.
-Contact Gateway Foundation if you have concerns about drug abuse with someone you love.
+Contact Gateway if you have concerns about drug abuse with someone you love.
 We’re here to help.